DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |TypeUnicode| replace:: Prompt for the Unicode value of the character to be typed.
 .. |TypingBoldOff| replace:: Turn off bold typing.
 .. |TypingBoldOn| replace:: Turn on bold typing.
+.. |TypingHighlightConfirm| replace:: Show the active highlighted typing styles.
+.. |TypingHighlightOff| replace:: Turn off all of the highlighted typing styles.
 .. |TypingItalicOff| replace:: Turn off italic typing.
 .. |TypingItalicOn| replace:: Turn on italic typing.
 .. |TypingModeBraille| replace:: Set the typing mode to braille.